jatinchowdhury18/NewMixer/README.md

     # Clone the repository
     git clone --recursive https://github.com/jatinchowdhury18/NewMixer.git

+    # Enter repository
+    cd NewMixer

     # Initialize JUCE submodule
     git submodule update --init --recursive
     ```
   - Navigate to "JUCE/extras/Projucer/Builds/"
-  - Choose which build of the Projucer you would like to use
-  - Build the Projucer using XCode (Mac) or Visual Studio (Windows)
+  - Build the Projucer using XCode (Mac), Visual Studio (Windows), or Makefile (Linux)
 - From the Projucer, open NewMixer.jucer
+- From the "File" menu, open "Global Paths..."
+  - Set "Path To JUCE" to "...\NewMixer\JUCE"
+  - Set "JUCE Modules" to "...\NewMixer\JUCE\modules"
+  - Close "Global Paths" window
 - Select "Save and open in IDE"
 - Build NewMixer

 ## Instructions for using
   - Use the space bar to play/pause (All tracks are muted initially)